yuki-oyama/ngev-mte/README.md

 # Markovian traffic equilibrium assignment based on network generalized extreme value model
-A link-based stochastic user equilibrium based on the network-GEV model and its solution algorithms for both primal and dual problems.
+Python code for a link-based stochastic user equilibrium based on the network-GEV model and its solution algorithms for both primal and dual problems.

 ## Paper
-For more details, please see our paper which has been published in Transportation Research Part B: Methodological:
+For more details, please see our paper that has been published in Transportation Research Part B: Methodological.

 Oyama, Y., Hara, Y., Akamatsu, T. (2022) [Markovian traffic equilibrium assignment based on network generalized extreme value model](https://www.sciencedirect.com/science/article/pii/S0191261521001934).
 Transportation Research Part B: Methodological 155: 135-159.

 If you find this code useful, please acknowledge this paper: